 The Mountain Café, Aviemore – for many frequent visitors it’s almost impossible to visit the area without a breakfast or coffee and cake in the multi-award winning Mountain Café.
 You often need to wait for a table (they don’t take bookings) but it is worth the wait.

 Carrbridge Kitchen, Carrbridge – this is a relatively new café to add to the local café scene but since opening in April 2015 it has become popular with both locals and holidaymakers alike.
 They have started opening some evenings for dinner but it is worth checking in advance to find out when they are open.

 High St. Merchants, Grantown-on-Spey – Grantown is a beautiful historic town which is well worth a visit, even more so now that this wonderful, unique café and gallery is established on the High Street.
 They pride themselves in using organic, fair trade, and locally sourced products where ever they can.
 The gallery exhibits the exquisite work of local artists and changes throughout the year.

-The Druie Restaurant and Cafe, Rothiemurchus – right on your doorstep, next door to the Rothiemurchus Visitor Centre is the Druie Café where you will be able to choose from a tempting wholesome menu.
+The Druie Restaurant and Cafe, Rothiemurchus – right on your doorstep, next door to the Rothiemurchus Centre is the Druie Café where you will be able to choose from a tempting wholesome menu.
 They predominantly use produce from the Rothiemurchus Estate.